ultimate-notion/ultimate-notion/docs/features.md

 - [x] create a new database with a given schema, i.e. columns and their types
 - [x] delete/archive and restore/unarchive a database
 - [ ] update a database schema, i.e. adding/removing columns or changing their types
-- [ ] change the properties of database columns, e.g. name, formula of formula column, etc.
+- [ ] change the properties of database columns, e.g. name, formula of formula column, options, etc.
 - [x] read the database attributes like title, description, cover, icon, etc.
-- [ ] change database attributes like title, description, cover, icon, etc.
+- [x] change database attributes like title, description, etc.
 - [x] retrieve all pages of a database
 - [ ] query with filters and sortings to retrieve only specific pages
 - [x] display the content of a database as a table, e.g. in [Jupyter Lab]